Documentary Production

 • Mini documentary series, often 3 short films of 2 to 3 minutes each, useful when the story has more than one angle, or you want content you can release over time

-• Owner story film, a grounded “why we started” piece that avoids the cringe factor, and focuses on credibility and real motivation
+• Company story film, a grounded “why we started” piece that avoids the cringe factor, and focuses on credibility and real motivation

 • Corporate documentary, case study style films that show the reality of how you work, who you help, and what changes as a result